brightwellt/CarND-Advanced-Lane-Lines/writeup_template.md

 - finds the peaks of each half of the histogram to use as starting points for each line
 - For each line, it creates a series of windows around the starting point, going bottom to top
 - 9 windows will be created vertically across the image for each line
-- we'll search each window for nonzero pixels
+- I'll search each window for nonzero pixels
 - if we find enough pixels in the window, we'll recenter the next window on the mean of the non-zero pixels in this window
-- we'll fit a 2nd order polynomial for each line based on the pixels we found.
+- I'll fit a 2nd order polynomial for each line based on the pixels we found.

 Then I did some other stuff and fit my lane lines with a 2nd order polynomial kinda like this:

 ![alt text][image5]

+White pixels show pixels excluded by the search.
+The red pixels are those identified for the left lane; the blue pixels for the right lane.
+The two polynomials are drawn on top in yellow.
+Note that when generating this image I briefly disabled the region of interest code - I wasn't getting left with any white pixels!

 #### 5. Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.

-I did this in lines # through # in my code in `my_other_file.py`
+The add_histo function scales the fitted polynomials and image dimensions from pixels to metres.
+The equation used and code this is based upon are taken from the "Measuring Curvature" section of this part of the course.

+For vehicle position, we convert from pixels to m.
+I take the centre of the image as the midpoint of the vehicle.
+I determine how far this is from the edges of the lanes, and can work out how far from the centre of the lane we are.

 #### 6. Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.

-I implemented this step in lines # through # in my code in `yet_another_file.py` in the function `map_lane()`.
+I implemented at the end of the "add_histo" function.
 Here is an example of my result on a test image:

 ![alt text][image6]